RBAC Security With the CLI

 You can limit access to a given enterprise, environment, or cabinet by declaring privileges on it for a given role.

-The enterprise lives at the top of the heap so we'll need to provide read access to that in order for users to see enything else inside it, so lets do that for our 2 roles:
+The enterprise lives at the top of the heap.
+This means we need to provide read access to the enterprise for users to see enything else inside it.

-Check out the help for that command (cod auth enterprise allow --help
+If you read the help for that command (codiac auth enterprise allow --help

 flag declares the "Privilege" for that role on that entity.